CausalKANs: interpretable treatment effect estimation with Kolmogorov-Arnold networks: Detailed results

+\textbf{Hyperparameter selection with Loss.} The hyperparameter selection is made based on the validation loss.
 We want to show that the predictive test loss (\ie the loss of the KAN model without including sparsity regularizations) is a good proxy for selecting hyperparameters, since the PEHE cannot be computed during evaluation because the real ITE is not known in real-world data and can only be computed with (semi)synthetic data.
 We can observe in \cref{fig:pehe_vs_testloss} that these quantities are linearly correlated.
 However, the study of other surrogate metrics for model selection is still a topic for future work.

+1{Despite this correlation, we acknowledge that outcome-prediction loss is not, in general, a perfect proxy for CATE accuracy, but all models evaluated in our work are potential-outcome regressors trained solely on factual losses.
+For this family of estimators, the standard practice is to select hyperparameters using validation prediction loss, since these methods do not expose orthogonalized or doubly robust objectives \citep{shalit2017estimating, shi2019adapting}.
+To ensure a fair comparison, \ours use the same training and selection rules.}

+1{In \cref{fig:pehe_vs_testloss}, the plateau reflects intrinsic properties of outcome-regression methods, not an issue introduced by \ours.
+Still, we observe strong correlations (typically r $> 0.8$) between factual test loss and PEHE, indicating that loss remains a model-selection proxy for this class of learners.
+The slight flattening for the models is consistent with known behavior of non-orthogonalized estimators \citep{shalit2017estimating, curth2021nonparametric}, where outcome prediction can improve faster than CATE error. }